BLShaw/LevMED/README.md

 ## Features
 -   **Dynamic Programming Table:** Computes and displays the full dynamic programming table.
--   **Detailed Calculation Steps:** For each cell in the table, it shows the "by hand" calculation, including the contributing neighboring cells and their associated costs.
+-   **Detailed Calculation Steps:** For each cell in the table, it shows the by  calculation, including the contributing neighboring cells and their associated costs.
 -   **Configurable Costs:** Choose between standard Levenshtein costs, a custom set of costs, or an alternative set of costs (Sub=2, Ins/Del=1).
 -   **Visual Traceback:** Highlights the optimal path through the distance matrix with shaded cells.
--   **Operation Arrows:** Displays arrows (↖, ↑, ←) within each cell to indicate the optimal preceding operation (Substitution/Match, Deletion, Insertion).
+-   **Operation Arrows:** Displays arrows within each cell to indicate the optimal preceding operation (Substitution/Match, Deletion, Insertion).
 -   **Unicode Support:** Optimized for display in terminals, including Windows.

 ## Installation